-Orange Belgium has nationwide LTE-M and NB-IoT coverage with an IoT platform and IoT starter kit for businesses by AllThingsTalk, making Belgium the exception in the Orange wireless IoT strategy.
+Orange Belgium has nationwide LTE-M and NB-IoT coverage with an Internet of Things (IoT) starter kit and an IoT platform for businesses and makers by AllThingsTalk, making Belgium the exception in the Orange wireless IoT strategy.

 On May 4th, 2018, Orange Belgium announced it offers nationwide mobile IoT coverage.
 With mobile IoT Orange means Narrow Band IoT (NB-IoT) and LTE-M in the case of Belgium, which is an exception in Orange’s offering where non-cellular LPWA protocol LoRa and the LoRaWAN protocol (not the same, both in different layers of the OSI model) and cellular LTE-M take center stage.